 A question I often hear from companies considering implementing Pardot:

-“Should I buy Premiere Support, or work with a consultant instead?”
+“Should I buy Premier Support, or work with a consultant instead?”

 This is a false dichotomy.

 There are pros to having both resources — so ideally, you could have both.

 If you’re under budget constraints (like many of us residents of the real world are) and can only choose one, then which direction you should go depends where you need the most help.

 Things a Salesforce or marketing consultant is good for